Iris dichotoma: Seeds

-After allowing the seed pods to dry on plant, break open capsules to collect seeds.
+After allowing the seed pods to dry on plant, break open capsules to collect seeds.Known germination tip: soak the seeds.

-Seeds are best sown in the spring, germination is normally easy.
-Known germination tip; soak the seeds.
 Place in warm water until seeds swell, usually between 24 and 48 hours.
 Then remove floaters (these will not germinate) and the water can be re-used for soaking.

-Sown at temperatures at about 20 °C. Seed can germinate within 3 months.
-Alternate method involves cold storage (or vernalization).
-Seed can be sown in pots or flat trays and then refrigerate for 4 to 6 weeks.
+Seeds are best sown in the spring; germination is normally easy.
+Seeds are sown at temperatures at about 20 °C and can germinate within 3 months.
+An alternate method involves cold storage (or vernalization).
+Seeds can be sown in pots or flat trays and then refrigerate for 4 to 6 weeks.
 After coming out of cold storage, seeds should germinate in a week or two.
 After the threat of frost has passed, it is safe to transplant seedlings outdoors.

-The seedlings dislike transplanting when they get too big.
+The seedlings dislike transplanting when they grow too large.
 The plant may flower the first year, if started very early (February–March) and planted out after the last frosts of the year.